johnwcowan/subsetg-book/intro-020-glossary.md

 but rather than being absolute, it is relative to an area.
 It is possible to copy an area and then use offsets to refer to objects allocated within either area.

+**or else**: The `|:` operator, which accepts boolean operands and is guaranteed to evaluate the left argument first.

 *picture data*:  Fixed decimal data which has a particular character string representation.